TheGitrogServer/thegitrogserver.github.io/docs/auxiliary-loops/life-from-the-loam/chicken loops.md

 This section was made to easily navigate through different parts of the setup so you can get to the shortcuttable loop as soon as possible.
 The amount of cards in the library will be shortened to L from this point on as they are necessary to determine whether or not you can start shortcutting.

 **Is L divisible by 3 after activating gaea's cradle for GGGG ?**

+* Yes:

+  Move on to the next question.

+* No:

+  Move on to section III 'Setup loop'

+**Is L more than 3?**

 * Yes

-  Move on to the next question.
+Move on to section IV 'Non-deterministic dredge loop'

 * No

-  Move on to 'III.
-Setup loop'

-Is L more than 3?
-If not move on to section V 'Deterministic dredge loop'
+Move on to section V 'Deterministic dredge loop'

-If L is more than 3 AND divisible by 3 then move on to section IV.
-Non-deterministic dredge loop.

-III.
-Setup loop (adds a card to library)
+<h3>III.
+Setup loop (adds a card to library)</h3>

 1. Chain land discards until you have drawn your library
 2. Discard titan to shuffle